turbot/flowpipe-docs/docs/reference/cli/index.md

   <tr>
     <td nowrap="true"> <inlineCode>--mod-location</inlineCode>  </td>
-    <td> Sets the Flowpipe workspace working directory.
+    <td> Sets the Tailpipe workspace working directory.
 If not specified, the workspace directory will be set to the current working directory.
-See <a href="/docs/reference/env-vars/flowpipe_mod_location">FLOWPIPE_MOD_LOCATION</a> for details. </td>
+See <a href="/docs/reference/env-vars/tailpipe_mod_location">TAILPIPE_MOD_LOCATION</a> for details. </td>
   </tr>

    <tr>